Brenner M. Fissell

 Fissell is co-editor of Criminal Law & Criminal Justice Books--the only journal devoted to publishing book reviews of recent monographs in criminal law--and co-convener (with Dean Michael Cahill & Prof. Justin Murray) of the NYC Criminal Law Colloquium (the Markelloquium!).

 Fissell's primary practice experience is in military justice.
 He first entered the legal academy in 2018 from the U.S. Dept. of Defense, where he was appellate defense counsel at the Guantanamo Bay Military Commissions.
 In this capacity, he served as a consultant on legal strategy and appellate issues to the defense teams representing detainees charged with war crimes.
 Prior to that he served as a law clerk to Chief Judge Scott Stucky of the U.S. Court of Appeals for the Armed Forces--the nation's highest military court.
 Fissell remains active in reform efforts and pro bono consultation relating to the military justice system.
-He is Vice-President and Director of the National Institute for Military Justice, a learned society dedicated to the fair administration of justice in the armed forces and improved public understanding of military justice.
+He is General Counsel and Director of the National Institute for Military Justice, a learned society dedicated to the fair administration of justice in the armed forces and improved public understanding of military justice.
 Fissell continues to actively represent military service members in military and federal courts.

 - Of Counsel, Cave & Freeburg, A Global Military Law Practice (current)